YH-MAX/App/README.md

 ##  Goal

-To improve water quality by:
-- Reducing pollution
-- Eliminating dumping and minimizing the release of hazardous chemicals and materials
-- Halving the proportion of untreated wastewater
-- Increasing recycling and safe reuse globally
+The goal is to improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.
 ---

 ##  System Requirements